English Language and Literature

 Senior essay The senior essay is an independent literary-critical project on a topic of the student's own design, which is undertaken in regular consultation with a faculty adviser.
 Writing a senior essay provides a structure for English majors who want the opportunity to explore a research topic in a more sustained and intensive way, as well as a community of support that many majors find rewarding.
-It should ordinarily be written on a topic in an area on which the student has focused in previous studies.
+It should ordinarily be written in an area on which the student has focused in previous studies.
 It may be written during one or two terms; single-term essays may be converted to yearlong essays through application to the DUS.
 See the course listings for ENGL 490 and 491 for procedures.
 Students fulfilling the senior requirement through a two-term senior essay or through a senior essay and the senior writing concentration project must take a seminar during their senior year, but it need not be a 400-level seminar.

 Prospectuses and applications for senior essays should be submitted to the office of the English department in 107 LC or online as directed on the department website, during the designated sign-up period in the term before enrollment is intended.